Expert Employment Legal Advice & Support for Employers on a National Scale

 Compliance with Employment Law: Stay on the right side of the law

 Employment law is dynamic and constantly evolving, prioritising compliance for all businesses.
-At Hentys, we take a proactive approach to ensure that your business adheres to the Fair Work Act, workplace health and safety regulations, and all legal obligations.
+At Hentys, we take a proactive approach to ensure your business complies with the Fair Work Act, workplace health and safety regulations, and all legal obligations.
 This is critical to minimise the risk of legal disputes, fines, and penalties.

-At Hentys, we work closely with you to ensure that your workplace policies, procedures, and contracts are up-to-date and legally compliant.
-Our team of legal experts provides thorough advice on employment legislation, helping you maintain a compliant and progressive workplace that reduces the risk of potential conflicts.
+At Hentys, we work closely with you to ensure your workplace policies, procedures, and contracts are up to date and legally compliant.
+Our team of legal experts provides thorough advice on employment law, helping you maintain a compliant, progressive workplace that reduces the risk of potential conflicts.

 Key areas of employment law compliance include:

-• Fair Work Act and National Employment Standards (NES)
+• Australian Fair Work Act and National Employment Standards (NES)

 • Wage compliance, overtime, and other relevant entitlements